processmining-in-logistics/psm/docs/user-manual.md

 `30-08-18 17:52:45,559 AppSettings.scala:21 [INFO ] zoneId = Europe/Berlin`

-*It does not make sence to use time zone offsets instead of 'geographical' IDs, because an offset does not have information about daylight saving time of the location where events were recorded.*
+*It does not make sense to use time zone offsets instead of 'geographical' IDs, because an offset does not have information about daylight saving time of the location where events were recorded.*